AnyGridTech/frappe-types/README.md

 > ⚠️ Important: In case typescript still can't find the global `frappe` namespace and other related entities after copying the `tsconfig.json` file, please try closing and reopening your code editor.

-(Optional) Ensure you have a central entry file (like src/index.ts or src/globals.d.ts) where you can import additional type definitions.

 Install as a development dependency:

 ```bash